Aggregating Funnels for Faster Fetch&Add and Queues: Introduction

-Previous work ~\cite{HSLS21, FK12, SZ00} has provided implementations of \FetchAndAdd\ that alleviate the bottleneck that arises when multiple processes simultaneously perform \FetchAndAdd\ on a single memory location.
-They do this by {diffusing} the contention through {\em software combining}.
-At a high level, active \FetchAndAdd\ operations coordinate on low-contention ancillary variables, combine their operations, and choose a delegate, so that only the delegates contend for the main variable.
+Previous work ~\cite{HSLS21, FK12, SZ00} provided implementations of \FetchAndAdd\ that alleviate the bottleneck of multiple processes simultaneously performing \FetchAndAdd\ on a single memory location.
+They use \emph{software combining} to diffuse the contention.
+Active \FetchAndAdd\ operations coordinate on low-contention ancillary variables, combine their operations, and choose a delegate, so that only the delegates contend for the main variable.
 The delegate then reports its return value to the \FetchAndAdd\ operations waiting on it and the waiting operations use this to calculate their own return values.
 This combining process ensures that both the ancillary and main variables have low contention.
-This line of work culminated in a technique called \emph{Combining Funnels}~\cite{SZ00}, which filters \FetchAndAdd\ operations through several levels of funnels, combining them pair-wise at each funnel by leveraging the swap and compare-and-swap primitives.
+This line of work culminated in a technique called \emph{Combining Funnels}~\cite{SZ00}, which filters \FetchAndAdd\ operations through several levels of objects called funnels, combining them pair-wise at each funnel using swap and compare-and-swap primitives.

 While these existing approaches reduce contention on each variable access, they considerably increase the number of variables accessed by a \FetchAndAdd.
 The additional cost of these accesses outweighs the benefits when there are few concurrent \FetchAndAdd\ operations.
 Indeed, we see in our experiments that using Combining Funnels is significantly slower than hardware \FAA\ on low thread counts and only slightly outperforms \FAA\ after 100 threads in \FetchAndAdd-heavy workloads (see ~\Cref{fig:count_thr,fig:count_100} in \Cref{sec:experiments}).